LieBtrau/Aiakos/README.md

 	A -> B : ID_A | ID_B | HMAC(RANDOMNR_B)

 ###Conclusion
-Ok, all of this above is very nice, but before all of this can happen, both devices need to share a common secret key.
+Ok, all of this above is very nice, but before all of this can happen, both devices need to share a common symmetric secret key.
-How to get that secret key in these devices?
-If we give all devices the same factory default secret key, then the compromise of one device will compromise all the others as well -> low resiliency (In fact, they would only be compromised when a user is in the process of adding a key to the receiver).
+How to get that symmetric secret key in these devices?
+If we give all devices the same factory default symmetric secret key, then the compromise of one device will compromise all the others as well -> low resiliency (In fact, they would only be compromised when a user is in the process of adding a key to the receiver).
 This is the only case where the common key is used.

 ### Asymmetric key